 The Folders plugin allows you to organize jobs in hierarchical folders, much like how you organize files in directories in your file system.

-While this plugin is now open source, it is a foundational element of CloudBees CI, CloudBees Jenkins Platform, CloudBees Jenkins Distribution, and CloudBees Jenkins Enterprise.
+While this plugin is now open source, it is a foundational element of CloudBees CI and CloudBees Jenkins Platform.

 Jenkins has limited capacity for organizing a large number of jobs or organizing jobs around taxonomies such as projects or departments.
 Today, most teams group jobs around views on the dashboard, but views are not optimal for understanding custom taxonomies.
 The Folders plugin addresses this limitation because it helps capture taxonomies in a user environment and helps organize jobs around these taxonomies.